Blue-Beaker/mte_patches/README.md

 #### Fog performance fix
 Improves FPS by reducing looped calculations on every frame in BOP's event listener.

+### Vanilla
+#### Don't receive item entities when dead
+Stops receiving new item entities on client when player is dead.
+Item entities doesn't remove correctly on client-side when player is dead, so they can get more and more over time, causing huge lags.

 ### Connection Timeout
 Add a timeout when it's retrieving info for some mods, prevent it from freezing the loading progress forever on a lossy internet connection.
 Supported mods: